NATALIE ROSSITER, DIP COUNS MBACP ACCRED

 Christoph is the founder of The Manchester Mindfulness Festival.
 His vision is simple: To organise an event in central Manchester that makes Mindfulness more accessible to both beginner and advanced practitioners, without bells, whistles or territoriality, but with inclusion, collaboration, and respect for the integrity and essence of Mindfulness.

-& Meditations in the foyer
+& Select meditations in the Practice space

 I am a Mindfulness Teacher, on the Teacher Training Pathway with the Mindfulness Network, studying for a Master's in Mindfulness at Bangor University and a Trustee (Deputy Chair) of The Mindfulness Network.
 More info at www.mindfulnessmatters.today.
 I am also a Street Wizard at Street Wisdom (street-based creativity and mindfulness workshops).
 You can watch my TED talk on Street Wisdom, here.
 My quest is to use mindfulness as a tool to support individuals and businesses in the areas of wellbeing, productivity and an overall improved approach to living.
 My approach combines a passion for mindfulness, a range of teaching qualifications and understanding of the business world based on 30+ years of experience.

 Event Support Lead